EthanCai/programming-learning-notes/projects-part-2.md

 - [XDiamond](https://github.com/hengyunabc/xdiamond): 全局配置中心，存储应用的配置项，解决配置混乱分散的问题。名字来源于淘宝的开源项目diamond，前面加上一个字母X以示区别。
 - [archaius](https://github.com/Netflix/archaius): Library for configuration management API

-## 服务发现(Service Discovery, Name Service)
+## Service Discovery, Name Service

 - [Apache Zookeeper](http://zookeeper.apache.org/): ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
 All of these kinds of services are used in some form or another by distributed applications.
 Each time they are implemented there is a lot of work that goes into fixing the bugs and race conditions that are inevitable.
 Because of the difficulty of implementing these kinds of services, applications initially usually skimp on them ,which make them brittle in the presence of change and difficult to manage.
 Even when done correctly, different implementations of these services lead to management complexity when the applications are deployed.Application tracing system for Go, based on Google's Dapper.
 - [etcd](https://github.com/coreos/etcd): A distributed consistent key-value store for shared configuration and service discovery
 - [consul](https://www.consul.io/): Consul 简化了分布式环境中的服务的注册和发现流程，通过 HTTP 或者 DNS 接口发现。支持外部 SaaS 提供者等。
+- [serf](https://github.com/hashicorp/serf): Service orchestration and management tool

-## 域名服务器(DNS)
+## DNS Server

 - [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html): Dnsmasq provides network infrastructure for small networks: DNS, DHCP, router advertisement and network boot.
 It is designed to be lightweight and have a small footprint, suitable for resource constrained routers and firewalls.
 It has also been widely used for tethering on smartphones and portable hotspots, and to support virtual networking in virtualisation frameworks.
 - [SkyDNS](https://github.com/skynetservices/skydns): SkyDNS is a distributed service for announcement and discovery of services built on top of etcd.
 It utilizes DNS queries to discover available services.
 This is done by leveraging SRV records in DNS, with special meaning given to subdomains, priorities and weights.

-## 熔断器
+## Circuit Breaker

+- [Go: Hystrix-go](https://github.com/afex/hystrix-go): Netflix's Hystrix latency and fault tolerance library, for Go
+- [Java: Hystrix](https://github.com/Netflix/Hystrix): Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.
 - [C#: Polly](https://github.com/App-vNext/Polly): Polly is a .NET 3.5 / 4.0 / 4.5 / PCL library that allows developers to express transient exception handling policies such as Retry, Retry Forever, Wait and Retry or Circuit Breaker in a fluent manner.
-- [Java: Hystrix](https://github.com/Netflix/Hystrix): Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.
 - [C#: Hystrix.NET](https://hystrixnet.codeplex.com): Hystrix.NET is a C# port of Hystrix, which is a latency and fault tolerance library for complex distributed systems.
-- [Go: Hystrix-go](https://github.com/afex/hystrix-go): Netflix's Hystrix latency and fault tolerance library, for Go

 ## Distributed Tracing